OfficeDev/Office-Add-in-Nodejs-ServerAuth/README.md

 6. Open Word or Excel and click **Insert** > **My add-ins** > **See all...**
 7. Click **Shared Folder** if you deployed the add-in to a network share or **My Organization** if you deployed the add-in to the add-in catalog.
 8. Click **ServerAuth Sample**.

+## Credits

+This code sample is based on ideas originally published in a [blog post](http://blogs.msdn.com/b/richard_dizeregas_blog/archive/2015/08/10/connecting-to-office-365-from-an-office-add-in.aspx) by Richard diZerega.
+Richard is an evangelist at Microsoft who works with Office 365 developers.

 ## Questions and comments